SenZmaKi/Senpwai/README.md

 to install all the libraries I used in your virtual environment

 Then just run the code as you would normally do

-I would advise using the .py file stead of the .ipynb cause I simply converted the .py to a notebook so the notebook has a lot of syntax errors

 You can also just download the file stead of cloning then follow the same process